petermr/tigr2ess/PROGRAM.md

  <tt>AMI</tt> can display the co-occurrence of termsfrom different dictionaries.

 ### dictionary editing *Ambarish*
 At this stage it should become clear what the value of dictionaries are.
 Delegates will be invited to edit JSON dictionaries, initially by adding extra entries.
-Ideally all entries shoudl reference Wikidata.
+Ideally all entries should reference Wikidata.
-Later delegates can create complete (small) dictionaries either by including items by hand, or using AMI to explode Wikipedia pages into dictionaries.
+Later delegates can create complete (small) dictionaries either by including items by hand, or using AMI to explore Wikipedia pages into dictionaries.

 ## Delegate research (Afternoon)
 In the latter part of the day we invite delegates to form small groups and tackle meaningful literature-based projects.
 These could be centred on other plant (or animal/microbial) species, geographical regions, genes, and even political entities.
 This may involve: